Messi-Q/ReChecker/README.md

 ```

 ### Required Dataset
 This repository contains all necessary for the smart contract dataset.
 For the dataset, we crawled the source code of the smart contract from the [Ethereum](https://etherscan.io/) by using the crawler tool.
 In addition, we have collected some data from some other websites.
-At the same time, we also designed and wrote some smart contract codes with reentrancy vulnerabilities.
+At the same time, we also designed and wrote some smart contract codes with reentrancy vulnerabilities.We provide some smart contract dataset in `train_data_formatted_fragment`.

-Note: crawler tool is available [here](https://github.com/Messi-Q/Crawler).
+**Note:** crawler tool is available [here](https://github.com/Messi-Q/Crawler).

 ## Overview